 They come in a wide variety of flavours and shapes: all intended to enhance your pleasure and safety.
 However, it’s important to be able to use condoms correctly in the heat of the moment.
 A condom is easy to use – once you get the hang of it.
 Practice makes perfect, so learn how to use one before you find yourself in a situation where you need one.

 It is important to remember, that like all contraceptives, condoms are not 100% effective.
 Some people use condoms with another method to protect against pregnancy and Sexually Transmitted Infections.
 Talk to your doctor to find out about the contraceptive that will work best for you.
-It’s just as important for gay and bisexual men to use condoms, to prevent the risk of HIV and other Sexually Transmitted Infections.
+It’s just as important for those who cannot get pregnant to use condoms if having penetrative sex (penis inside a vagina, mouth or anus).
+This is to prevent the risk of HIV and other Sexually Transmitted Infections.

 Where can I buy condoms?